udsm-dhis2-lab/hris-docs/getstarted.rst

     * PHPUnit Testing Framework for testing overall system behaviors and functions
     * Twig Template Engine for presentation layer
     * Composer Package manager

+.. index:: Why Would you want to choose HRIS

 Why Would you want to choose HRIS
 =================================